civilcoder55/civilcoder55/README.md

     email: "temp.dev.56@gmail.com",
     role: "Backend Engineer",
     about:
-      "Experienced and highly skilled back-end engineer with +4 years of expertise in designing, developing, and maintaining secure, scalable, and high-performing back-end systems.
-Results-driven with a deep interest in low-level concepts, exploring the open-source world, and VoIP applications.",
+      `Experienced and highly skilled back-end engineer with +4 years of expertise in designing, developing, and maintaining secure, scalable, and high-performing back-end systems.
+Results-driven with a deep interest in low-level concepts, exploring the open-source world, and VoIP applications.`,
     availableForHiring: false,
   });
 });